 Aylesbury has grown a lot over recent years and is a desirable place to live for all generations of people thanks to its affordable prices, history and fantastic selection of amenities.
-The town has outstanding schools, good hospitals and medical facilities and excellent transport links around the area.
+The town has outstanding primary schools and secondary schools, good hospitals and medical facilities and excellent transport links around the area.

 Some of these attractions may not be open or have different opening times during COVID-19.
 When visiting anywhere, please adhere to social distancing and government guidelines.

 Why is Aylesbury a popular place to live?

 Aylesbury has become a sought-after place to live for young families and commuters in recent years.
 The reason for this is that there are excellent transport links into London, Oxford and Milton Keynes and the homes are affordable with the average one-bed flat in Aylesbury costing £185,000, terraced properties costing £260,000 and semi-detached properties costing £310,000.
 At its heart Aylesbury is a historic market town with a rich history, plenty of attractions and fun things to do.

 What is there to do for young families in Aylesbury?

 With Aylesbury becoming a hub for young families, there’s no end of things to do with young children in the area.
 The Roald Dahl Children’s Gallery is perhaps the most popular of attractions for young children.
 The gallery is a brilliant place for kids to let their imaginations run wild, like walking into a giant pop-up book.
 For families with animal-loving children, The Bucks Goat Centre in nearby Stoke Mandeville is a great day out.
 The friendly petting zoo provides handling lessons every day to allow kids to get close to chicks, cute guinea pigs and adorable bunny rabbits.
 There are also some lovely goats to meet and a small play area.